Hy4ri/hamr-flake/README.md

 | `/` | Actions & plugins | `!` | Shell history |
 | `=` | Calculator | `:` | Emoji picker |

+These shortcuts are fully customizable.
+See [Customizing Prefix Shortcuts](#customizing-prefix-shortcuts) for details.

 ### Smart Calculator

 Type math expressions directly - no prefix needed.
 Examples: `2+2`, `sqrt(16)`, `10c` (celsius), `$50 to EUR`, `20% of 32`, `10ft to m`